 Q. How do I get to and from the ferry port in Santorini?

-All ferries arrive at Athinios port (transportation info below).
-If you’re arriving by cruise ship you’ll be tendered in a small boat from the ship to the a wharf directly below Fira.
+All ferries arrive at Athinios port.
+If you’re arriving by cruise ship you’ll be tendered in a small boat from the ship to the Skalafira port directly below Fira.
 From there you can either climb the steps (a lot of them) or take a cable car (which will probably involve waiting some time in a line).
 There are also donkey rides up the path you walk but many find their use offensive so be prepared for some dirty looks by people who don’t think donkeys should be used (abused) in this manner.

 - Bus – A bus leaves from Fira to the ferry port about 1 hour before every ferry departure and arrival.
-There should always be a bus waiting as your ferry arrives at the port.
+There will always be a bus waiting as your ferry arrives at the port no matter what time of day or night.
 If you’re staying in a town other than Fira you’ll need to get to Fira first and then switch buses there.
 The cost form the port to Fira is about 2 euros.
 The bus from the port to Fira takes about 20 minutes and drops you at the bus station in the middle of Fira.
 The bus, like all buses on Santorini, is air conditioned and has plenty of room for luggage.

 - Taxi – There will usually be taxis waiting as ferries arrive but if it’s late at night you might want to arrange pickup in advance.
 It costs about 15 euros from the ferry port to Fira, 25 euros from the ferry port to Oia, and somewhere in-between to go anywhere else on the island.
 A taxi ride from the port to Fira takes about 15 minutes.
 Taxi phone number: 22860-22555.

-Q. What are the best tours in Santorini?
+Q. What are the best tours of Santorini?